Dr Anne Crowe has devoted her career to compassionate care at Grand River Hospital, and particularly the Freeport Campus.

 Dr. Crowe is also known as Freeport’s resident historian.
-She provided a fascinating overview of the history of the facility at its 100th anniversary celebration this past June.
+She provided a fascinating overview of the history of the facility at its 100th anniversary celebration in 2016.

 When and why did you begin practicing at Grand River Hospital?

-I have practiced at Grand River for 35 years—I started working at both Kitchener-Waterloo Hospital and Freeport Hospital when I first moved here in 1981.
+I have practiced at Grand River for many years—I started working at both Kitchener-Waterloo Hospital and Freeport Hospital when I first moved here in 1981.

 We moved here because we wanted to move to a smaller community than Toronto.
 My husband got a job at NCR—we had to look at a map to find Waterloo!
 He is a computer professional so the proximity to the University of Waterloo (where he eventually earned his PhD) was very attractive.

 For me, the fact that the hospitals welcomed family physicians but also had a full complement of specialists was important.

 What area do you practice in now, and what areas have you practiced in through your career here?

 I started a small family practice when I came to KW and I still look after some of my first patients—plus their children and grandchildren.

 My partner, Dr. Buckton, had some patients at Freeport.
 As I always had an interest in geriatrics, I took over his patients there.

 There was a small rehabilitation program at Freeport at that time.
 I found working with rehabilitation patients particularly satisfying.
 My role gradually expanded as the program expanded.